-Type of Investment CA Code Maximum Maturity CA Code Maximum % of Portfolio CA Code Minimum Quality Requirements OCTA Maximum % of Portfolio OCTA Code Minimum Quality Requirements OCTA Notes and Bonds 5 Years 100% None 25% Same as CA Code U.S., Federal Agencies & U.S. Government Sponsored Enterprises 5 Years 100% None Same as CA Code Same as CA Code Municipal Debt 5 Years 100% None 30% total, no more than 5% by any one issuer "A" or "A-1" rating category, or its equivalent or higher, by an NRSRO Bankers Acceptances 180 Days 40%, 30% of a single issuer None 30%, no more than 5% any single issuer "A-1" rating category, or its equivalent or higher, by 2 NRSROs Commercial Paper 270 Days 25%, 10% of a single issuer "A-1" rating category , or its equivalent or higher by an NRSRO Same as CA Code "A-1" rating category, or its equivalent or higher, by 2 NRSROs Negotiable Certificates of Deposit 5 Years 30% None 30%, no more than 5% in any single issuer "A" or "A-1"rating category, or its equivalent or higher, by 2 NRSROs Repurchase Agreements 1 Year 100% None 75% "A" or "A-1"rating category, or its equivalent or higher, by 2 NRSROs Reverse Repurchase Agreements 92 days 20% of the base value of the portfolio None Only permitted as a permitted investment within a JPA investment pool Only permitted as a permitted investment within a JPA investment pool Medium Term Maturity Notes 5 Years 30% "A" rating category, or its equivalent or higher, by an NRSRO 30% total, no more than 5% in any one issuer Same as CA Code Money Market/Mutual Funds N/A 20%, 10% of any one mutual fund "AAA" rated, or its equivalent, by 2 NRSROs 20%, 10% of fund's assets, 10% of any one mutual fund Same as CA Code Mortgage Pass-Through and Asset-backed Securities 5 Years 20% "AA" rating category, or its equivalent or higher, by an NRSRO 20%, no more than 5% in any single issuer "AA" rating category, or its equivalent or higher, by 2 NRSROs Supranationals 5 Years 30% "AA" rating category, or its equivalent or higher, by an NRSRO 30%, no more than 10% in any single issuer Same as CA Code Local Agency Investment Fund (LAIF) N/A \$65 million per account None \$65 million per account Same as CA Code Orange County Investment Pool (OCIP) N/A 100% None 10% Same as CA Code Joint Powers Authority (JPA) Investment Pools N/A 100% None 10% Same as CA Code
+20) Investment Agr [CA Code CA Code CA Code Minimum OCTA OCTA Code Minimun Type of Investment Maximum and a server the size of a method material product product and the Maximum % of Quality Maturity of Portfolio Requirements Portfolio Requirements OCTA Notes and Bonds 5 Years 100% None 25% Same as CA Code U.S., Federal Agencies 10070 2070 & U.S. Government Sponsored Enterprises 5 Years 100% None Same as CA Code Same as CA Code Municipal Debt 5 Years 100% None 30% total, no more than 5% by any one issuer "A" rating category or "A-1" rated, or its equivalent or higher, by an NRSRO Bankers Acceptances 180 Days 40%, 30% of a single issuer a None 30%, no more than 5% any single issuer "A-1" rated, or its equivalent or higher, by 2 NRSROs Commercial Paper 270 Days 25%, 10% of a single issuer "A-1" rated, or its equivalent or higher by an NRSRO Same as CA Code "A-1" rated, or its equivalent or higher, by 2 NRSROs Negotiable Certificates of Deposit 5 Years 30% None 30%, no more than 5% in any single issuer "A" rating category or "A-1" rated, or its equivalent or higher, by 2 NRSROs Repurchase Agreements 1 Year 100% None 25% "A" rating category or "A-1"rated, or its equivalent or higher, by 2 NRSROs Reverse Repurchase Agreements 92 days 20% of the base value of the portfolio None Only permitted as a permitted investment within a JPA investment pool Only permitted as a permitted investment within a JPA investment pool Medium Term Maturity Notes 5 Years 30% "A" rating category, or its equivalent or higher, by an NRSRO 30% total, no more than 5% in any one issuer Same as CA Code Money Market/Mutual Funds N/A 20%, 10% of any one mutual fund "AAA" rated, or its equivalent, by 2 NRSROs 20%, 10% of fund's assets, 10% of any one mutual fund Same as CA Code Mortgage Pass-Through and Asset-backed Securities 5 Years 20% "AA" rating category, or its equivalent or higher, by an NRSRO 20%, no more than 10% in Asset- backed Securities, no more than 5% in any single issuer Same as CA Code Supranationals 5 Years 30% "AA" rating category, or its equivalent or higher, by an NRSRO 20%, no more than 10% in any single issuer Same as CA Code ocal Agency Investment Fund (LAIF) N/A \$65 million per account None \$65 million per account Same as CA Code Drange County nvestment Pool (OCIP) N/A 100% None 10% Same as CA Code loint Powers Authority JPA) Investment Pools N/A 100% None 10% Same as CA Code

 Issuer/Counter-Party Diversification Guidelines For All Securities Except Federal Agencies, Federal Instrumentalities, Investment Agreements, Repurchase Agreements and OCTA DebtU.S.
-Treasuries and U.S. Government Agency Securities Any one corporation, bank, local agency, special purpose vehicle or other corporate name for one or more series of securities.
-5% Unless otherwise specified in this policy, any one corporation, bank, local agency, special purpose vehicle or other corporate issuer name for one or more series of securities shall not exceed 5% of the portfolio.
-Issuer/Counter-Party Diversification Guidelines For Federal Agencies, Federal Instrumentalities and Repurchase Agreements Any one Federal Agency or Federal Instrumentalities35% Any one repurchase agreement counter-party name If maturity/term is ≤ 7 days 50% If maturity/term is > 7 days 35%
+Treasuries and U.S. Government Agency Securities

+Any one corporation, bank, local agency, special purpose vehicle or other corporate name for one or more series of securities.
+5%

+Unless otherwise specified in this policy, any one corporation, bank, local agency, special purpose vehicle or other corporate issuer name for one or more series of securities shall not exceed 5% of the portfolio.

+Issuer/Counter-Party Diversification Guidelines For Federal Agencies, Federal Instrumentalities and Repurchase Agreements

+Any one Federal Agency or Federal Instrumentalities______35% Any one repurchase agreement counter-party name

+If maturity/term is < 7 days 50%

+in matanty/term is 0070 0070

+If maturity/term is > 7 days 35%

+in maturity/term is > 7-days 0070